Orangewarrior/KrakenWaf/README.md

 - Rate limiting is enforced per-IP by a **local GCRA sharded limiter** (64 shards, ~20–30 ns/req, snapshot-persisted across restarts) or a **Redis-backed distributed limiter** (consistent enforcement across WAF replicas via atomic Lua script).
 A separate per-IP **concurrency gate** (`max_coroutines_per_ip`) limits simultaneous in-flight connections before WAF inspection, returning HTTP 429.
 All settings load from `conf/ratelimit.yaml` or `--ratelimit-by-file-conf`.
 See **[docs/rate_limit.md](docs/rate_limit.md)** for the full guide including Redis setup, CIS hardening, and config file reference.
 - SNI CSV accepts an optional fourth column (`true`/`false`) to select the default certificate.
 - Send `SIGHUP` to hot-reload rule files without restarting the process.
+- KrakenWAF has full TLS support but don't use lib OpenSSL, uses rustls.
 - `/metrics` exposes Prometheus text counters and `/__krakenwaf/health` exposes a liveness endpoint.
 - **Allow-path IP restriction** (`only_addrs`): add `only_addrs: <path>` to any entry in `rules/allowpaths/lists.yaml` to gate that path by client IP. `rules/addr/allowlist/allow_addrs.txt` ships pre-populated with loopback addresses so observability endpoints are localhost-only by default.
 Supports exact IPs, CIDR, and start–end ranges.
 See **[docs/allowpaths.md](docs/allowpaths.md)**.